Date of Degree

 Copyright 2013 Sara Ann Langworthy

 Langworthy, Sara Ann.
 "An examination of one book, and the elements and ideas that went into it."
-Master's thesis, University of Iowa, 2013.
+MFA (Master of Fine Arts) thesis, University of Iowa, 2013.